gavdraper/gavdraper.github.io/_drafts/sql-server-pivot.markdown

 Lets take the reverse of before and have each month as a field.
 The following script will setup a test table with data

 {% highlight sql %}
+CREATE TABLE PivotedSales
+(
+	Id INT IDENTITY PRIMARY KEY,
+	January INT,
+    February INT,
+    March INT,
+    April INT,
+    May INT,
+    June INT,
+    July INT,
+    August INT,
+    September INT,
+    October INT,
+    November INT,
+    December INT
+)
+INSERT INTO PivotedSales(January,February,March, April, May, June, July, August, September, October, November, December) VALUES(1,2,3,4,5,6,7,8,9,10,11,12)
+{% endhighlight %}

+Much like the PIVOT example we create our source query which in this case is...

+{% highlight sql %}
+SELECT January,February,March, April, May, June, July, August, September, October, November, December FROM PivotedSales
+{% endhighlight %}

+We then wrap the source query in an outter query that specified the fields we want and add the UNPIVOT to it...

+{% highlight sql %}
+SELECT [Month], [Sales]
+FROM
+	(SELECT January,February,March, April, May, June, July, August, September, October, November, December FROM PivotedSales) AS Source
+	UNPIVOT
+	(
+		Sales FOR [Month] IN (January,February,March, April, May, June, July, August, September, October, November, December) ) AS unpivoted
 {% endhighlight %}